5h4d0wn1k/lab-reverse-shell/README.md

 ---

-**CRITICAL**: LAB USE ONLY - Never deploy outside your lab or expose to the internet!
+**CRITICAL**: LAB USE ONLY - Never expose to the internet or use on production systems!